iwona-pekala/a11y-bug-fixes/html/button/how-to-break-buttons-accessibility.md

-# How to break button's accessibility

-Almost everything that can go wrong with button's accessibility.
+# What can go wrong with button's accessibility

 ## Role